Mye's List

 (10) Grease-What's not to like about this movie, great songs, great dancing, and great f

 (9) Ma Vie En Rose- Technically released in 1997 but we didn't get it until Feb.
-1998 - Plus it's still a great film, period.
+1998 -

 (8) Ian McKellen- An actor and a very good one.
 This year he did two roles, each very different from the other, with the greatest of ease.